onzfonz/comp227/src/content/8/en/part8b.md

 });
 ```

-However this still leaves one problem to deal with, the last parameter in the function call is not safe:
+However this still leaves one problem to deal with, the last parameter in the function call (`op`) is not safe:

 ![vscode showing unsafe argument of any type assigned to parameter of type Operation](../../images/8/51x.png)

-We can just disable another ESlint rule to get rid of that:
+One option is to just disable the ESlint rule to make the error disappear:
+> *again you should be able to move your cursor to `op` and use the keyboard shortcut for context actions to disable the rule*

 ```js
 app.post("/calculate", (req, res) => {